Atomic Heart: Setting

 Atomic Heart takes place on the grounds of Facility 3826, the Soviet Union's foremost scientific research hub in an alternate history 1955, located in the Kazakh SSR.
-In 1936, scientist Dmitry Sechenov developed a liquidized programmable module called the Polymer, sparking massive technological breakthroughs in the fields of energy and robotics in the USSR and freeing much of the populace from manual labor.
+In 1936, scientist Dmitry Sechenov developed a liquidized programmable module called the Polymer, sparking massive technological breakthroughs in the fields of cold fusion and robotics in the USSR, freeing much of the populace from manual labor.
 When World War II broke out, the Soviets quickly gained the upper hand, but just before Nazi Germany was defeated in 1942, the Nazis secretly unleashed the Brown Plague virus, leaving millions dead and creating an international demand for Soviet robots to compensate for the resulting worker shortage.
 As part of the Soviet Union's post-war reconstruction program, Dr. Sechenov created a wireless, networked artificial intelligence called "Kollektiv 1.0" that linked his robots together for greater efficiency.

 Sechenov later developed the THOUGHT, a neuroconnector that integrates Polymer into the human body, enabling direct interaction with robots.
 Designed to launch alongside Kollektiv 2.0, it was intended to usher in a true post-labor era.
 However, the launch resulted in a catastrophic failure, plunging Facility 3826 into chaos.

 Synopsis

 Major Sergey "P-3" Nechayev is a special agent with memory loss, saved from a life-threatening injury by Dmitry Sechenov.
-As Sechenov's agent, P-3 is sent to assist with the Kollektiv 2.0 rollout at Facility 3826, only to discover that the facility's robots have gone rogue, killing most of the human staff.
-Sechenov informs him that Viktor Petrov, a robotics designer, sabotages the Kollektiv node and orders P-3 to capture him.
-Accompanied by his AI partner CHAR-les, integrated into his glove, P-3 must confront the facility’s rogue robots and failed biomechanical experiments.
+As Sechenov's agent, Sergey is sent to assist with the Kollektiv 2.0 rollout at Facility 3826, only to discover that the facility's robots have gone rogue, killing most of the human staff.
+Sechenov informs him that Viktor Petrov, a robotics designer, sabotaged the Kollektiv node and orders Sergey to capture him.
+Accompanied by his AI partner CHAR-les, integrated into his glove, Sergey must confront the facility’s rogue robots and failed biomechanical experiments.

-P-3 finds Petrov working with neurosurgeon Larisa Filatova, but Petrov seemingly dies while fleeing.
+Sergey finds Petrov working with neurosurgeon Larisa Filatova, but Petrov seemingly dies while fleeing.
 Suspicious of Facility 3826, the Politburo sends Yegor Molotov, who threatens to halt the launch of Kollektiv 2.0.
 CHAR-les reveals a power struggle over Kollektiv between Sechenov and the Politburo.
-Sechenov orders P-3 to accompany Molotov, but P-3 blacks out and later finds Molotov murdered.
+Sechenov orders Sergey to accompany Molotov, but Sergey blacks out and later finds Molotov murdered.
 Sechenov then reveals that Petrov is alive, having faked his death with Filatova’s help.

-P-3 finds Petrov at the Theater, where Petrov reveals that civilian robots always had combat mode and accuses Sechenov of planning global enslavement.
-He gives P-3 a pair of rings before committing suicide.
-Suspecting the "Atomic Heart" project involves deploying combat robots to seize nuclear plants, P-3 takes Petrov's head to Michael Stockhausen, Sechenov's deputy, for memory extraction.
-However, Filatova intervenes and throws a grenade, resulting in Stockhausen’s death and knocking P-3 unconscious.
+Sergey finds Petrov at the Theater, where Petrov reveals that civilian robots always had a combat mode secretly installed and accuses Sechenov of planning to use them for global domination.
+He gives Sergey a pair of rings before committing suicide.
+Suspecting the "Atomic Heart" project involves deploying combat robots to seize nuclear plants, Sergey takes Petrov's head to Michael Stockhausen, Sechenov's deputy, for memory extraction.
+However, Filatova intervenes and throws a grenade, resulting in Stockhausen’s death and knocking Sergey unconscious.
 CHAR-les reveals that the rings are top-secret devices which allow the wearer to join Kollektiv 2.0 while remaining "invisible" to the network, thus gaining unrestricted authority and control within the Kollektiv.